 This article lists and describes the advantages and disadvantages or pros and cons of a hard disk drive when compared to a solid-state drive.

-HDD vs. SSD: The pros of hard disk drive
+HDD vs. SSD: The benefits and advantages of hard disk drive

 1. Cheaper than SSD: A hard disk drive is more affordable than a solid-state drive in consideration of dollar pricing per gigabit.
-Take note that an SSD with similar storage capacity as an HDD is typically twice as expensive.
+Take note that a solid-state drive with similar storage capacity as an HDD is typically twice as expensive.
 Hence, computers equipped with an SSD are more expensive than those equipped with an HDD.

 3. More accessible than SSD: Another advantage of a hard disk drive is market availability.
 There is an abundance of internal and external HDDs from different manufacturers that flood the market.
 Although SSDs are becoming more available, it is still more convenient to opt for an HDD due to accessibility in addition to affordability and highest storage options.

-4. Higher read-write cycles: Compared to a solid-state drive, a notable advantage of a hard disk drive is its longevity based on higher read-write cycles.
+4. Higher read-write cycles: Compared to a solid-state drive, a notable advantage of a hard disk drive or more specifically, another benefit of using an HDD over an SSD is its longevity based on higher read-write cycles.
 Note that the there is only a limited number of times data can be stored and retrieved on an SDD because its flash memories have a finite number of writes.
 Unlike an HDD, an SSD needs to erase and rewrite large blocks of data at one time before writing a single bit of data.
 Repetitive read-write cycles shorten the lifespan of flash memories.

 HDD vs. SSD: The cons of hard disk drive

 2. Energy inefficiency: A hard disk drive consumes more power than a solid-state drive.
 Essentially, an HDD needs more power input to operate its moving parts, specifically the magnetic head and the rotating metallic platter.
+This limitation is another reason why an HDD is unsuitable for compact devices.
 Hence, manufacturers choose to equip portable computers with an SSD to promote energy efficiency and lengthen the battery life.